Striverdi Respimat (Inhalation)

 In the U.S.

 - Striverdi Respimat

 Pharmacologic Class: Beta-2 Adrenergic Agonist

-Olodaterol is used as a maintenance treatment to treat air flow blockage in chronic obstructive pulmonary disease (COPD).
-This includes chronic bronchitis and emphysema.
+Olodaterol is used for the long-term maintenance treatment of air flow blockage in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
 COPD is a long-term lung disease that causes bronchospasm (wheezing or difficulty with breathing).

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Olodaterol is not for use in the pediatric population.
 Safety and efficacy have not been established.